MicrosoftDocs/winrt-api/windows.media.control/globalsystemmediatransportcontrolssessiontimelineproperties_lastupdatedtime.md

 The UTC time at which the timeline properties were last updated.

 ## -property-value
-A value representing the last time the timeline proeprties were updated.
+A value representing the last time the timeline properties were updated.

 ## -remarks